metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 Set up Listenbrainz Spark development environment
 =================================================

-The Listenbrainz Spark module is used to generate recommendations based on collaborative filtering using Apache Spark.
-The module is also used to generate stats using BigQuery.
+The Listenbrainz Spark module is used to generate recommendations and stats using Apache Spark.
+The recommendations are generated based on collaborative filtering technique.

 To contribute to the ListenBrainz Spark project, you need a development environment.
 With your development environment, you can test your changes before submitting a